 This is the exterior of the rear lower panel I took off.

-I made a frame and glued it in with Soudal Fixall Hi Tack.
+I made a frame and glued it in with Soudal Fixall High Tack.
 I then used the same to stick on the ply.

 You can see the frame here before I glued on the last bit of ply.
-The rear frame was glued in with Soudal Fixall Hi Tack.
+The rear frame was glued in with Soudal Fixall High Tack.

 Rear panel ready to go back on.